9 Most Important Shipping Documents in Nigeria’s Import Trade Logistics

-Packing List: A packing list is an important import document that provides detailed information about the goods imported to the clearing agents, the Nigerian Customs Service, and the importer/consignee.
-The list includes the net, gross weight, and dimension of imported items.
-Forwarders can also use the information on the packing list to create the bills of ladings for the imported item(s).
+Packing List: A packing list is an important import shipping document that provides detailed information about the goods imported to the clearing agents, the Nigerian Customs Service, and the importer/consignee.
+The list includes the net, gross weight, and dimensions of imported items.
+Forwarders can also use the information on the packing list to create the bills of lading for the imported item(s).
 In some cases, releasing agencies like Customs can use the packing list to locate certain specially packed items they may want to unwrap and examine rather than searching every box or pallet.

 - The buyer (importer) and the seller (the supplier) in the transaction

 - A comprehensive description of the shipment

 - The Harmonized System classification of goods (HS Code)